A new therapeutic branch

 Central to our approach is endoplasmic reticulum aminopeptidase (ERAPs) an enzyme located in the antigen processing and presentation pathway, and therefore vital for antigen recognition.

-ERAP is located in the manufacturing and transportation hub of a cell – the endoplasmic reticulum (ER) - and trims peptides prior to binding to MHC class I molecules.
-MHC class I molecules then present these peptides as antigens on the cell for recognition by T cells.
+ERAP is located in the manufacturing and transportation hub of a cell – the endoplasmic reticulum (ER) - and trims peptides prior to binding to MHC-I molecules.
+MHC-I molecules then present these peptides as antigens on the cell for recognition by T cells.

 Video: Antigen modulation to increase the visibility and targetability of tumor cells